 - When you want 3rd parties to write their insights back to your CDF project, you need to provide a safe container to hold their data and, at the same time, safeguard data from your other data pipelines.

 We recommend that you write-protect data sets that contain production-critical data to preserve the integrity of the data.

-Only members of groups that you explicitly grant access, can write data to a write-protected data set.
-Other users, apps or services can not change the data in the data set even if they have the necessary access rights to change the data objects contained in the data set.
+Only members of groups you explicitly grant access can write data to a write-protected data set.
+Other users, apps, or services can not change the data in the data set even if they have the necessary access rights to change the data objects contained in the data set.

 To write-protect a data set: